Offered by the Saint Louis University College of Arts and Sciences

-Visit the Classical Humanities page for more information.
-Download a fact sheet about SLU's classical humanities degree.
+Download a fact sheet about SLU's undergraduate classical humanities degree.

-Students have access to computing facilities that offer computer software and internet support for Latin and Greek studies, literary studies, and comparative literature.
+on campus, as well as access to computer software and Internet support specifically for Latin and Greek studies, literary studies and comparative literature.

 What You'll Learn in SLU's Classical Humanities Program

 Saint Louis University's major in classical humanities requires 27 credit hours.
 You will choose from three prerequisites in Latin, Greek or both and go on to take six electives from the languages as well as upper-division courses relating to classical culture.

 A concentration in classical humanities is also available, requiring three prerequisites in Greek or Latin as well as four electives taken in those languages or in classical culture.

 What Can You Do With a Classical Humanities Degree from SLU?